solo2002/CarND-Vehicle-Detection/p5_writeup.md

 You're reading it!

+All the code for this project is in the file of vehicle_detection.ipynb.

 ### Histogram of Oriented Gradients (HOG)

-#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. How to extract HOG features from the training images.

-The code for this step is contained in the first code cell of the IPython notebook (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the code cell 6 of the IPython notebook.

 I started by reading in all the `vehicle` and `non-vehicle` images.
-Here is an example of one of each of the `vehicle` and `non-vehicle` classes:
+Here is some example of the `vehicle` and `non-vehicle` classes:

 ![alt text][image1]